slerman12/BrokenWisdoms-V2-in-progress/7-Disproof.md

 As of 12/04/2024, I have found page 15 removed from [their copy of the PhD student handbook](https://www.cs.rochester.edu/graduate/csgraduate-student-handbookrevformatoct24.pdf), and suspiciously modified on page 12.
 I've [attached the copy of the PhD student handbook from before](https://github.com/slerman12/BrokenWisdoms-V2-in-progress/blob/main/2023-v2_4-25-23_phd-handbook.pdf) in this repo (you have to press the download button in order to open it), as well as saved the current version that skips page 15, from page 14 to page 16, that I'll [attach](https://github.com/slerman12/BrokenWisdoms-V2-in-progress/blob/main/csgraduate-student-handbookrevformatoct24-12-04-2024.pdf) in this repo as well.

 I wasn't going to call for their termination, but if they have fabricated their own policy, then I call for their termination.

+#### (3) PhD student handbook.

+“When withdrawing support, the faculty will indicate to the student, in writing, what is necessary for reinstatement of support.” - [PhD student handbook, page 15](https://github.com/slerman12/BrokenWisdoms-V2-in-progress/blob/main/2023-v2_4-25-23_phd-handbook.pdf).